emmercm/www/src/blog/_bash-euxo.md

 cat nonexistent_file | gzip > compressed_file.gz
 ```

+Using `set -o pipefail`, similar to `set

+Using `set -e` lets you be sure that no matter where you are in your script's execution, you can be sure that all previous commands succeeded or had failures explicitly ignored.

 ## Where you _should_ use it

 **At the beginning of every shell script.**